kirkeby/rusty-mono/README.md

 And a cross-compiler for the OpenMono, on Ubuntu that is in gcc-arm-none-eabi.

-And finally the OpenMono framework source should be checked out next to the checkout of this, and a `make release` run ther.
+And finally the OpenMono framework source should be checked out next to the checkout of this, and a `make release` run there.

 After that the Makefile should work.

+Note: Bit-rot seems to have set in, and this no longer works from a fresh checkout.
+Will have to investigate.